OkayAlright/datini-archive-utils/README.md

 The targeted data for most of these utils are currently not being shared.

-Currently, no license is being given because this code in for an undisclosed set of data.

 This project is in affiliation with the Digital History Class at Marlboro College, VT.